 We admit a small number of transfer students and University of Michigan-Flint sophomores into the program each year.
 See the application on the Honors website.
 Recommended: minimum 3.7 college/university GPA.

 How will I know if I have been accepted into the Honors Program?

 You will be contacted by email.
 Be sure to give us the correct email address on the application as well as the correct phone number!

 What scholarships are available?

 Honors students are eligible for the Freeman Scholarship in the junior and senior years.
 Students are also eligible for up to $3,000 for their off-campus study.
 Students should apply for financial aid (FAFSA) online.
-The University of Michigan-Flint also offers numerous scholarships--online application December-February.
+The University of Michigan-Flint also offers numerous scholarships--the university's online financial aid application is available from December-February.